 Length of Longboard for Big Guys

-Just like with toilet-paper, a “ply” is simply a layer, typically wood in this case.
-So a 9 ply maple deck will have 9 layers of wood laminated together.
+Like toilet paper, a “ply” is simply a layer, typically wood in this case.
+So a 9-ply maple deck will have 9 layers of wood laminated together.
 Speaking of 9-ply, that’s the lowest you should look at picking up if you’re a big and heavy guy.
-Most 9 ply boards will be good for 250+ pounds.
+Most 9-ply boards will be good for 250+ pounds.

 Strongest Longboard Trucks for Fat Guys